Specialized Air Tool Pro Review

 Since the pump's hose is stored by wrapping it up and over the handle, it tends to lean toward the shaft, even when you release it.
 That path takes it directly across the gauge face, which makes it harder to read.
 It's easy to actively redirect it, but this can be irritating.

 The Specialized Air Tool Pro won the day for its accuracy, inflation speeds (especially on high-pressure tires), and ease of use.
 We absolutely love the bleeder valve in the handle and being able to forget about which of our whips have a Schrader or Presta valve.
 It also seems sturdy and well-made with a gauge that is decently easy to read.
 As long as you can deal with its heft and price tag, we think you'll appreciate this pump's performance.
+Unfortunately, this pump isn't cheap.
+It's one of the more expensive options in the test.
+If you know exactly what pressure you want in your mountain and road bike tires and dream of adding and bleeding air until you're at the perfect pressure without ever leaving your pump's handle, this option is definitely one to consider.
+As an added bonus, it looks good too.

 Ad-free.
 Influence-free.
 Powered by Testing.